Guaranteeing standards of service

 As your supplier, we are your point of contact for all your energy issues.
 However, energy itself is distributed by independent companies: either gas transporters or electricity distributors.

 Distributors have their own standards of performance to abide by.
 When they don’t meet these standards, they will inform you and also make a payment to you through us.
 For example, if there is a large power outage they need to pay you compensation.
-This payment is delivered to us and we then pass it on to you within 10 working days of receiving it.
+This payment is delivered to us and we then pass it on to micro business customers within 10 working days of receiving it.

 What gas transporters and electricity distributors need to do

-Ofgem requires gas transporters and electricity distributors to adhere to certain levels of service as well and when they fail to do, they need to compensate affected customers.
+Ofgem requires gas transporters and electricity distributors to adhere to certain levels of service as well and when they fail to do, they need to compensate affected micro business customers.

 When this is the case, gas and electricity transporters must inform you of your rights and communicate the standards of performance that are included or excluded when it comes to their duties.
 One compensation doesn’t exclude another one if multiple failures occur.